Login with SSO FAQs

 A: No. Login with SSO leverages your existing identity provider (IdP) to authenticate you into Bitwarden, however your master password and email must still be entered in order to decrypt your vault data unless your organization is using Key Connector to self-host decryption keys.

 A: By default, yes, you can use your email address and master password to login to Bitwarden.
-However, if your organization enables both the single organization and Single sign-on authentication policies, or if your organization users uses Key Connector, all non-administrator users will be required to login with SSO.
+However, if your organization enables both the single organization and Single sign-on authentication policies, or if your organization uses Key Connector, all non-administrator users will be required to login with SSO.

 Accepted status of their organization until they are confirmed by an administrator.
 When that user is assigned to a group manually or via Directory Connector, they will receive access to the appropriate shared items.
+JIT provisioning is recommended if your desired outcome is to have members without master passwords who can only used trusted devices.

 A: If you manage your Bitwarden group and collection assignments directly within Bitwarden, there is no need to leverage the Directory Connector.
 However, if you would like to have groups and users automatically synchronized with your organizations directory, we recommend using login with SSO in conjunction with Directory Connector for the most complete solution.